 Solution 2: Use a .BAT file to fix the problem

-This problem can also be resolved by creating and using a .BAT file designed to make sure that the Windows Update service and all other services that need to be running to successfully download and install applications from the Windows Store are not only running but are also configured to start at boot.
-In order to use this solution, you need to:
+This problem can also be resolved by creating and using a .BAT file.
+This file is designed to ensure that the Windows Update service, along with any other services required for successful application download and installation from the Windows Store, are not only running but also configured to start at boot.
+To use this solution, follow these steps:

 sc config bits start= auto